CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-Inventory/Monitor-Container-Environment.md

 - **s**: seconds
 - **now**

 This example shows changes that have been made to the cluster in the last hour.
-In this example we see the addition of the two master nodes and the various worker nodes for each cluster.
+This example shows the addition of the two master nodes and the various worker nodes for each cluster.

     cumulus@host:~$ netq show kubernetes cluster around 1h Matching kube_cluster records: